 Assembly language is a programming language created in 1960.
 An assembly (or assembler) language, often abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the program's statements and the architecture's machine code instructions.Each assembly language is specific to a particular computer architecture and operating system.
 In contrast, most high-level programming languages are generally portable across multiple architectures but require interpreting or compiling.
 Assembly language may also be called symbolic machine code.Assembly language usually has one statement per machine instruction, but assembler directives, macros and symbolic labels of program and memory locations are often also supported.
 Read more on Wikipedia...

 - Assembly language ranks in the top 25% of languages

 - See also: x86-isa, fortran, algol, lisp, gas, x86-assembly, punched-tape, ia-32, autocoder, pl-i, cobol, c, unix, kathleen-booth, espol, turbo-pascal, visual-basic, pascal, hla, wasm

-- I have 25 facts about Assembly language. what would you like to know? email me and let me know how I can help.
+- Have a question about Assembly language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: